 Airlines often try to put passengers up in hotels, on the carrier’s dime.
 But such offers may only extend to non-local passengers.
 That free stay may not apply to you if you live in the area.
 Also, that offer may be dependent on if they’re responsible for the cancellation, like a mechanical issue or similar matter.

-Travel insurance may handle this differently.
+Travel insurance for flights may handle this differently.
 Your plan may allow you to book a room at the airport, or close by, regardless of your proximity to the airport.
 The plan may also allow for the costs to taxi home and back to the airport in the morning.
 Either way, if the airline won’t help, you won’t be cuddled up on a bench at the gate until morning.

 Should I just cancel?